I do not believe in the afterlife, but I'll pack some extra underwear just in case."

 On the web, there are many boxing equipment sites!
 Choose wisely and a little time will go a long way towards a great bargain!
 Remember that those shorts will be with you for a long time!

-One can only advise to buy his boxing equipment in his boxing club.
-But since we are rational agents, homo-economicus who like to compare prices, here is a small comparative price of shorts on the internet.
+One can only advise buying his boxing equipment in his boxing club.
+But since we are rational agents who like to compare prices, here is a small comparative price of shorts on the internet.

 Many of these stores will also carry Jump ropes, Mouthguards and Shin guards and Boxing helmets: